mcollina/retimer/README.md

 # retimer&nbsp;&nbsp;[![Build Status](https://travis-ci.org/mcollina/retimer.png)](https://travis-ci.org/mcollina/retimer)

-reschedulable setTimeout for you node needs.
+reschedulable setTimeout for your node needs.
 This library is built for building a keep alive functionality across a large numbers of clients/sockets.